All tournaments at The Lodge Card Club operate under the official Tournament Directors Association rules, which are listed below in full.

 C: The table from which a player is moved will be specified by a predetermined procedure.

-D: Full-table play will halt on tables 3 or more players short of the table with the most players.
+D: Play will halt on tables 3 or more players short (by elimination) than the table with the most players once the blinds are impacted (See Illustration Addendum).
 Play halts on other formats (ex: 6-hand and turbos) at TDs discretion.
 TDs may waive halting play and waiver is not a misdeal.
-As the event progresses, at TD’s discretion tables may be more tightly balanced.
+As the event progresses, at TD’s discretion tables should be more tightly balanced.

 Pots / Showdown

 Cards speak to determine the winner.
 Verbal declarations of hand value are not binding at showdown but deliberately miscalling a hand may be penalized.
 Dealers should read and announce hand values at showdown.
 Any player, in the hand or not, should speak up if he or she thinks a mistake is made in reading hands or calculating and awarding the pot.